Stefanig28/stefanig28.github.io/_posts/2024-12-04-photo-gallery.md

 }
 ```

-At the moment, my function prints two things to the console:
+At this stage, my function logs two things to the console:
    1. This logs the cart along with the message “Cart Created”.

       ```js
       console.log("Cart Created", cart);
       ```

-   2. This logs the Cart ID, which we’ll need later.
+   2. This prints the Cart ID, which will be useful later.
       ```js
       console.log("Cart ID:", cart.id);
       ```